 Geologically speaking, Padre Island is a young island.
-It is one of 300 hundred islands stretching from Main to Mexico.
+It is one of 300 hundred islands stretching from Maine to Mexico.
 These natural barrier islands act to protect the mainland from the direct onslaught of storms.

 Padre Island began forming as a submerged sand bar some 4500 years ago, as shown by radiocarbon dating of shells.
 Geologic speculation indicates the emerged island itself may be 1000 to 1500 years younger.